imiev-battery-upgrade/imiev-battery-upgrade/pack_removal.md

 ### Pack Lowering

-4. Remove the remaining 6 traction battery pack mounting bolts; the pack will remain in place, supported by the threaded rods and nuts.
+1. Remove the remaining 6 traction battery pack mounting bolts; the pack will remain in place, supported by the threaded rods and nuts.

-5. Lower the pack by loosening the nuts.
+2. Lower the pack by loosening the nuts.

     It is recommended to run all four nuts down the rods in small increments to keep the pack approximately level.

-    > **Warning**
+    > [!WARNING]
     > Ensure that the rod does not turn and unthread from the body when turning a nut.
 If the rods can't be held from turning by hand, [lock two nuts](https://5by9.net/prune_batteries/pack_removal.html#lock-two-nuts) against each other and hold with a wrench.

     1. [![](pack_removal.assets/IMG_2787.JPG)](https://5by9.net/prune_batteries/photos/orig/IMG_2787.JPG)

         Pack partially lowered.
 This will be a slow process due to the fine thread on the rods.
 A ratcheting box wrench is helpful, but still an interference fit with the box beam.
 If a [spacer was added](https://5by9.net/prune_batteries/pack_removal.html#spacer) in the previous step to lower the nut below the box beam (not shown in photo), a wrench can be turned 360 degrees, which should expedite the process.

-6. Optional: Use a jack to expedite lowering the pack.
+3. Optional: Use a jack to expedite lowering the pack.

     Iteratively supporting the weight of the pack with a jack, spinning down the nuts by hand, and then lowering the pack with the jack to the nuts may be faster.